Where Shipments Stall After Customs Release — and How to Keep It Moving

 - 2 min read

 You’ve booked the carrier.
 Your customer has the delivery window.
 The freight is released and ready to move.
+And yet—a driver arrives without the right chassis, the consignee isn’t ready, or an appointment gets missed.
+A three-day move stretches to five.

 What Proactive Coordination Looks Like